cisagov/cisagov/README.md

   - [18F Intro to GitHub](https://handbook.tts.gsa.gov/intro-to-github/)
   - [Digital.gov intro to GitHub](https://digital.gov/resources/an-introduction-github/)
-  - Always remember that GitHub is a version control system, so all changes are saved, so there is nothing we can't fix or undo.
+  - Always remember that GitHub is a version control system, so all changes are saved and there is nothing we can't fix or undo.

 ### GitHub access ###